ShubhTron/People-Counting-Threshold/README.md

 ## 📋 Description
 This project is a real-time people counting system using YOLOv5, capable of detecting and counting individuals from video streams or uploaded files.
 It includes automatic email alerts when more than three people are detected.

+### NOTE : Add your video in static/video/ and name it vid.mp4 and change email address

 🔗 **GitHub Repository:** [People-Counting-Threshold](https://github.com/ShubhTron/People-Counting-Threshold)

 ---